Dialog (organization): Membership and retreats

-Dialog hosts annual, off-the-record retreats, typically limited to 100 participants.
-Previous events have been held at the Bacara Resort in California, Ritz-Carlton Dove Mountain in Arizona and the San Clemente Palace in Venice, Italy.
+The amount a person pays to attend a Dialog retreat depends on the grades in their dossier: lower-graded people usually pay full price (which can be more than $10,000) and higher-graded people are given discounts.
+Events have been held at the Bacara Resort in California, Ritz-Carlton Dove Mountain in Arizona, and the San Clemente Palace in Venice, Italy.
 These gatherings are off the record and emphasize candid discussion across political viewpoints.

-Topics reportedly range from AI, health care, and politics to personal themes such as caregiving, relationships, mental health, and the afterlife.
+According to Axios, participants discuss topics ranging from AI, health care, and politics to personal themes such as caregiving, relationships, mental health, and the afterlife.
+There are no speakers or panel discussions, but exclusively moderated discussion rounds in small groups of eight to twelve participants.